 Agitate the diapers to mix up the solution, and then leave them to soak overnight or for at least six hours.

 When the diapers are done soaking, drain the water and squeeze them dry.
 Run them through hot rinses in your washer with no detergent until most of the bubbles are gone — this may take several rinses.

 Throw one Mighty Bubbles pod into the washing machine for every 24 diapers you’re stripping.
 Make sure you’re using clean diapers, and if you have more than 24, divide them into separate washes.

-Turn on a heavy duty wash cycle with hot water and no detergent or additives.
-Follow the wash cycle with one warm, then one hot rinse.
+Turn on a heavy-duty wash cycle with hot water and no detergent or additives.
+Follow the wash cycle with one warm rinse then one hot rinse.
 When the diapers come out, check to see if the smell is still there.
 If it is, repeat the process.

 Cloth diapering can be daunting.
-I can’t tell you how many times I’ve been told how I brave I am for taking on the task of cleaning my child’s diapers.
-I’ve always figured if my grandmother was able to do it without a modern washing machine, surely it’s not impossible for me!
+We can’t tell you how many times we’ve been told how brave we are for taking on the task of cleaning our child’s diapers.
+We’ve always figured that if grandmothers could do it without a modern washing machine, surely it’s not impossible for us!

-Cleaning your cloth diapers might be a learning curve, but once you have all the information and get your washing routine down, your sailing will be much smoother.
+Cleaning your cloth diapers might include a learning curve, but once you have all the information and get your washing routine down, your sailing will be much smoother.